lespicker/tachyons-one-page-scroll/content/products/framing-workshop.md

 types:
   - workshop
 product:
-  data_item_id: WFR20211122
+  data_item_id: WFR20220710
   data_item_name: "Framing Workshop"
   data_item_price: 500.00
   data_item_description: "Hands-on print mounting, matting, and framing"
   data_item_image: "/images/bli/2018/09/Lester-Picker_07.jpg"
   data_item_categories: "workshop"
   data_item_shippable: "false"
-  event_date: 2022-03-20T08:30:00Z
+  event_date: 2022-07-10T08:30:00Z
-  soldout: true
+  soldout: false
   notes: "Print framing workshop.
 Traditional mounting, matting, and framing as well as alternative mounting and open framing techniques."
   bcolor: "black"
-weight: 7
+weight: 6
-draft: true
+draft: false
 ---
-**For people taking the printing workshop on March 19 2022 who wish to add the Framing workshop, the cost will be $450.
+**For people taking the printing workshop on July 9th, 2022 who wish to add the Framing workshop, the cost will be $450.
 For technical reasons, please sign up and pay the $500 fee and $50 will be refunded to your account.**

 In this hands-on workshop participants will be introduced to a variety of framing options, with tips on which are best suited for various types of photography.
 Participants will take home finished framed products that they have made themselves.